-For the six months ended June 30, 2023, the Company recorded revenues of \$25,736.
-In addition, the Company hasn't collected any proceeds from the exercises of Options.
+For the nine months ended September 30, 2023, the Company recorded revenues of \$38,106.

 The Company can face liquidity fluctuations from time to time, resulting from delays in sales and slow inventory movements.

 In January 2022, Focus entered into a revolving credit facility with an Israeli bank, Bank Mizrahi (the Mizrahi Facility").
 The Mizrahi Facility is guaranteed by Focus assets.
 Advances from the Mizrahi Facility will be used for working capital needs.
 The Mizrahi Facility has a total commitment of up to NIS 15 million (approximately \$6,000) and has a one-year term for on-going needs and 6 months term for imports and purchases needs.
 The Mizrahi Facility is renewable upon mutual agreement by the parties.
 The borrowing base is available for draw at any time throughout the Mizrahi Facility and is subject to several covenants to be measured on a quarterly basis (the "Mizrahi Facility Covenants").